chrisfontas724/WindowingAPI/documentation/README.md

-# VulkanWindowing
+# Windowing
-A wrapper window API for easy vulkan integration.
+A wrapper window API for easy integration with rendering APIs such as Vulkan.
 In just a couple lines of code you can set up a run loop for a game or similar application and receive input and mouse events.

 # Example